Aevienne/enchantingAngel/README.md

 ## Notes

-- This plugin uses PDC and lore for enchant identification rather than full vanilla enchant registration, which is a common and safer pattern for custom enchant systems on Paper.[web:219]
+- This plugin uses PDC and lore for enchant identification rather than full vanilla enchant registration, which is a common and safer pattern for custom enchant systems on Paper.
 - Book application and enchant detection are handled entirely in plugin logic.
 - If you add new enchants, register them in the registry and implement their trigger behavior in the relevant listener flow.